JermYeWorm/Hemo-Monitoring-Wearable/README.md

-# IPG Wearable Platform
+# Hemodynamic Health Monitoring Wearable Platform
-This device is a wearable health platform for hemodialysis patients to monitor post-surgery vascular flow characteristics in arteriovenous fistulas (AVFs) through impedance plethysmography (IPG).
+This device is an open-source, programmable, highly-integrated wearable platform capable of simultaneously measuring multiple hemodynamic biosignals.
 The goal is to enable real time processing by integrating both analog front end and edge ML, before wireless transmit.
-The current revision is IPG, ECG, and photoplethysmography (PPG) bio-monitoring enabled.
-The PPG system is capable of performing heart rate measurements and pulse oximetry.
+The current revision is electrical bioimpedance (EBI), electrocardiogram (ECG), and photoplethysmography (PPG) bio-monitoring enabled, and contains an onboard microprocessor and BLE transmit module.
 <br><br>
-The ongoing work done on this project has been under the supervision of Dr. Sahil Shah.
+The ongoing work done on this project has been done with the Shah lab at the University of Maryland, College Park.
 <br><br>

 ## System Flowchart